pengxiawu/DeepBP-AE/README.md

 To reproduce our results, please follow the three steps:

-1. Prepare dataset following details in the below section "Dataset Preparation";
+1. Prepare dataset following the details in the below section "Dataset Preparation";

 2. Run the script "channel_main_call.sh" in terminal;